johnsyweb/eventuate/README.md

 interacting in the eventuate project's codebases, issue trackers, _etcetera_ is expected to follow the [code of conduct].

+We use semantic commits in this project.
+Please see our [contribuition guidelines](./CONTRIBUTING.md) for more information about the preferred commit message format.

 ## License [![license][license-image]][licence]

 The addon is available as open source under the terms of the [MIT License].